-Severity Reporting Guidance Insignificant Reporting is not necessary Low The Incident Response Lead will notify the Information Security Manager who then decides whether or not to notify the Director of IT Security who - then decides whether or not to notify the General Manager.
-Medium The Incident Response Lead will notify the Information Security Manager who then notifies the Director of IT Security who then decides whether or not to notify the General Manager.
-High The Incident Response Lead will notify the Information Security Manager who then notifies the Director of IT Security who then notifies the General Manager.
+Server filey 其rendo 理论语《是piteshine》 Insignificant Reporting is not necessary Low The Information Security Manager will decide to notify the General Manager.
+Medium The Information Security Manager will decide to notify the General Manager.
+High The Information Security Manager will notify the General Manager.
 The ISM also informs other departments that have a need to know.
 At this severity level, the ISM will establish a Virtual channel for incident handling activities understanding that Confidential or Restricted Information is not stored or shared via the channel.

-Extreme The Incident Response Lead will notify the Information Security Manager who then notifies the Director of IT Security who then notifies the President and Chief Executive Officer.
+Severity Reporting Guidance Extreme The Information Security Manager will notify the general manager.
 The ISM also informs other departments that have a need to know.
+At this severity level, the ISM will establish a Virtual channel for

 At this severity level, the ISM will establish a Virtual channel for incident handling activities understanding that Confidential or Restricted Information is not stored or shared via the channel.